akavache/akavache-design-guidelines/README.md

 Why?

-1. We can bind to the `CanExecute` property of the command to introduce additional behaviour.
+1. ReactiveAsyncCommand exposes the `CanExecute` property of the command to enable applications to introduce additional behaviour.
 2. It handles marshaling the result back to the UI thread.
 3. It tracks in-flight items.